Skip to content

 B

 Books - Books can be donated to charity shops or taken to our book banks .
-Don't forget you can also borrow books from your local library or try book swapping or book crossing .
+Don't forget you can also borrow books from your local library or try book swapping or book crossing.

-Bric-a-Brac - Good quality household items that are no longer needed can be donated to charity shops .
+Bric-a-brac - Good quality household items that are no longer needed can be donated to charity shops.

 C

-Car Batteries - see entry under batteries.
+Car batteries - see batteries.

-Carrier Bags - Many of the larger supermarkets have carrier bag recycling points but don't forget that you can also reuse your carrier bags (e.g. next time you go shopping or as bin bags etc).
+Carrier bags - Many of the larger supermarkets have carrier bag recycling points but don't forget that you can also reuse your carrier bags (e.g. next time you go shopping or as bin bags etc).
 Many supermarkets also have "bag for life" schemes where you can purchase a better quality bag for a small fee and have it replaced when needed.

-Cassettes - Old music cassettes can given to charity shops or put in our book and music banks .
+Cassettes - Old music cassettes can given to charity shops or put in our book and music banks.

-Catalogues - Catalogues can be recycled via paper banks or the red box.
-Please remove any hard covers (e.g. Next Directory).
+Catalogues - Catalogues can be recycled in the blue bag or at paper banks Please remove any hard-back covers and put in the yellow bag (e.g. Next Directory hard-back covers).

-CD's - CD's can be donated to charity shops or put in our book and music banks .
+CDs - CD's can be donated to charity shops or put in our book and music banks.
 Don't forget you can also rent CD's from your local library.

-Coins - Old and foreign coins can be donated to Help the Aged , Oxfam and the British Red Cross .
+Coins - Old and foreign coins can be donated to Help the Aged , Oxfam and the British Red Cross.

-Corks - These can be recycled by Complete Wasters .
+Corks - These can be recycled by Complete Wasters.

-Corkboard - This can be recycled at some of the Household Waste and Recycling Sites .
+Corkboard - This can be recycled at some of the Household Waste and Recycling Sites.

-Computers and Computer Equipment - Computers can be donated to Complete Wasters for refurbishment.
+Computers and computer equipment - Computers can be donated to Complete Wasters for refurbishment.

 D

-Directories - White directories such at Thomsons and the BT Phone Book can be recycled at paper banks or in your blue bag.
+Directories - White directories such at Thomson's and the BT Phone Book can be recycled at paper banks or in your blue bag.
 For Yellow Pages see separate entry.

 E

-Egg Shells - Egg shells can be home composted .
+Egg shells - Egg shells can be home composted.
 The shell material helps to balance acidic material creating a good environment for worms.

 F

-Fridges and Freezers - These can either be taken to the Household Waste and Recycling Sites or picked up via our Bulky Waste Collection Service .
+Fridges and freezers - These can either be taken to the Household Waste and Recycling Sites or picked up via our Bulky Waste Collection Service.
 N.B Some retailers now also take back your old fridge or freezer when you buy a new one - ask if this service is available.

 G

-Garden Waste - This can be home composted or put in the brown lidded bins for collection.
+Garden waste - This can be home composted or put in the brown lidded bins for collection.
 Garden Waste can also be taken to the Household Waste and Recycling Sites

 H